mojontwins/indev-modloader/diary.md

 * [ ] Custom fuel
 * [ ] Engine fix - Prevent eating food when right-clicking tile entities!
 * [ ] Engine fix - Correct bug that makes the indev house not spawn.
+* [ ] Engine addition - Shift to crouch - do not fall from ledges.

 # 1. Creating a basic ModBase class